marciot/mac-tip/README.md

 Where are the binaries?
 -----------------------

+Once they are ready, compiled binaries will be made available on the releases page for people who have signed up for
+[beta testing in the discussion forum]

-Right now the port is in early testing, so I am not releasing any compiled binaries.
-There is always a risk of data loss with a tool like this, so please post in the discussion forum if you want to beta test.
+There is always a risk of data loss with a tool like this, so please use it only on non-critical data if you decide to beta test.

 How can you help?
 -----------------